WerDei/Server-Hats/README.md

 * Slime and honey blocks
 * Composter

 You can add/remove any items to/from this list.
-You can also make it so any item can be equipped!
+You can also make it so any item in the game can be used as a hat!

 These items can also be equipped to players with a dispenser and can be enchanted with curse enchantments on an anvil (for when you want to test your frienships).